+The first equality follows from the fact that $B^{=1}$ is a collection of rational curves meeting transversely.
+The second is a consequence of the vanishing $H^i(Z, \mathcal{O}_Z)=0$ for $i>0$, due to the fact that $Z$ is a rational surface with rational singularities.
+Finally, the third equality is Serre's duality.
+All together these equalities yield a contradiction, since $h_{1}(\mathcal{D}( B^{=1}), \C)=h_{1}(\mathbb{S}^1, \C)=1$.

-As in \S \ref{Vertical strata of maximal dimension are vertical divisors}, we can reduce to the case that the ramification locus of $\pi|_W$ has codimension $\geq 2$, $\mathcal{D}( \Delta)$ has maximal dimension and $\Delta^{=1}=\Delta$.
-Consider again the Stein factorization of the restriction morphism $\pi|_W$ and the cartesian diagrams given respectively by the pairs of morphism $(\pi|_W, \nu)$ and $(\pi, \nu)$:
+Hence, we can reduce to the case that the ramification locus of $\pi|_W$ has codimension $\geq 2$.
+Consider the Stein factorization of the restriction morphism $\pi|_W$ and the cartesian diagrams given respectively by the pairs of morphism $(\pi|_W, \nu)$ and $(\pi, \nu)$: